Static vs dynamic QR codes

 Use static for fixed information.
 Use dynamic when the destination, tracking, or print risk matters.

-A static QR stores the final content directly.
-A dynamic QR stores a redirect link, which lets you change the final destination later.
+A static QR stores the final content directly in the pattern.
+A dynamic QR opens through a short link, so the final page can be changed later.

 Best for simple fixed data